 Public transport to the more isolated and smaller communities is problematic, in terms of providing a service which meets the varied needs of the community at an affordable price while also providing a service which is viable for the service provider.
 There are some schemes in the area to alleviate these issues for instance voluntary car schemes, dial a ride type schemes and community transport.
 The issue must be to ensure that these meet the real needs of rural people, whether these are getting people to and from work, education, leisure activities or enabling them to access basic services such as health services or shops.
 This means that schemes need to be flexible and responsive.
 In some cases the numbers of people needing transport are far too small to make service economically viable, it maybe that communities may need to find some of the answers themselves through identifying local issues and developing local small scale solutions such as car sharing, volunteer drivers etc.

+In North East Lincolnshire, the larger communities, which are closer to the urban areas, are well served with regular public transport, local shops and services.
+The smaller villages are further from the towns, with fewer or non-existent public transport and few community facilities.
+For instance Brigsley is served by a bus that runs twice daily and has no village shop, pub or post office.
+The smaller villages in Wolds Ward, such as East and West Ravendale, are smaller still with no or few transport links, non-existent community facilities and an ageing population.

 Digital Inclusion